 Myth 5: Bookkeepers are Only Needed During Tax Time

 Filing small business taxes can be very confusing and many owners only have a single source of income, don’t claim any exemptions, deal with credits, or itemize.
 Imagine the headache outsourced bookkeeping services would get from trying to organize a year’s worth of data from a business that disregarded proper recording the whole year.
 And if a single transaction was improperly recorded somewhere in the middle of the year, the headache multiplies significantly, as does the time required to organize and reconcile.
 Thus we meet our final myth that outsourced bookkeeping services are only useful during tax time.

-Certainly, bookkeepers are useful during tax times but make running your business much easier if they are employed year around in order to ensure proper record keeping.
-Paying for outsourced bookkeeping services a few hours a week is better, smoother, and less stressful to the tax-filer than paying for 100 hours in a two week period before the filing deadline.
-Additionally, accurate bookkeeping and tax preparation all year round ensures for fewer mistakes and maximizing on deductions.
+Certainly, bookkeepers are useful during tax times but make running your business much easier if they are employed year-round in order to ensure proper record keeping.
+Paying for outsourced bookkeeping services a few hours a week is better, smoother, and less stressful to the tax-filer than paying for 100 hours in a two-week period before the filing deadline.
+Additionally, accurate bookkeeping and tax preparation all year round ensures fewer mistakes and maximizes deductions.

 If you run a small or medium business, bookkeeping is crucial to your growth.
 Mismanaging accounts leads to unhappy tax collectors, suppliers, and even customers, especially those who are awaiting refunds.
 Mismanagement can quickly snowball into a business crisis if left unchecked, which may be overlooked more easily than you think.